sopra-fs24-group-39/MapMystery-Server/contributions.md

 ### What will I do next week?
 - Implement a more casual - play promoting points distribution inbewtween player while ensuring that the global leaderboard doesnt overflow
+#### What are the obstacles to progress?
+- Thinking about all of the functionalities first before starting to implement the friends-system.
+For instance, I forgot that if a user adds another user as a friend, the second user should have the the first user as a friend as well.

 ### Nils